hzhangedu/hzhangedu.github.io/index.md

 ## About Me

 I'm a Ph.D. candidate at the Faculty of Education, <a href="https://www.hku.hk/" target="_blank"> The University of Hong Kong (HKU)</a>, working under the mentorship of Professor<a href="https://web.edu.hku.hk/faculty-academics/magwang" target="_blank"> Minhong (Maggie) Wang</a>.
+My research expertise is learning sciences.
 I am committed to understand and improve the processes and outcomes of technology-enhanced learning.

 Prior to this, I earned a master's degree in Computer Science and a bachelor's degree in Software Engineering.